-If these past months have taught us one thing, it is that people need people.
+If the past year of predominantly working from home has taught us one thing, it is that people need people.
 Zoom meetings fulfil a practical need, but the toll the anonymity of these video calls takes is already apparent.
-The way we connect while working from home, cannot replace the dynamic collaborations and social interactions an office environment brings.
-The office is still the predominant place where the organisation’s culture is built, where connections are made and people can thrive.
+The way we connect from behind a screen cannot replace the dynamic collaborations and social interactions an office environment brings.
+The office has proved the place where an organisation’s culture is most easily built, where connections are made, people can thrive.

-At the same time, it is also evident that the increase in working from home means that the office space needs a revaluation.
-Up until recently we were going to the office by default, now we will be planning our office stay with a clear purpose in mind.
-As a consequence, the reduced office space needs to attend to higher expectations than ever before.
-Where before one plant in a pot represented nature now the desire is for a nature-infused environment.
+At the same time, it is evident that the success of working from home in terms of personal performance, concentration and autonomy means that the office space needs a revaluation.
+Until recently, we were going to the office by default.
+Now we may be able to plan our office visit with a clear purpose in mind.
+As a consequence, office space needs to attend to higher expectations than ever before.
+Where before one plant in a pot represented nature, now the desire is for a nature-infused environment.

-Feeling healthy through closeness to nature and more fresh air is a priority and buildings with more outdoor spaces are required.
-Maybe in slight contrast with the natural, but certainly complementary, is the bigger emphasis on the virtual.
+Feeling healthy through closeness to nature and fresh air is a priority for many people.
+Buildings with more outdoor spaces are required.
+Maybe in slight contrast with the natural, but certainly complementary, is the emphasis on the virtual.
 Augmented reality is a new means to experience nearness when nearness is not possible.

 The way we connect, working from home, does not replace the collaborations and social interactions an office environment brings.